diefenbach/django-lfs/docs/user/concepts/categories.rst

 Categories are used to structure :doc:`products <products>`.

 Every category can have either one or no parent category.
-In this way the category tree is built.
-If the category has no parent it's a  top level category.
+In this way the category tree is built, which serves as the essential navigation of the shop.
+If a category has no parent it's a top level category.

-Every category can have an arbitrary amount of products or sub categories.
-What is displayed is up to the selected template and selected format informations like amount of columns and rows of displayed products.
+Every category can have an arbitrary amount of products and sub categories.
+What is displayed depends on the selected template and entered format informations like amount of columns and rows of displayed products.

-A category can have :doc:`portlets <portlets>`.
-By default the portlets are inherited from the parent category or the shop (for top level categories) and to the sub categories and assigned products but they can be blocked per :term:`slot`.
+Each category can have several assigned :doc:`portlets <portlets>`.
+By default the portlets are inherited from the parent category or from the shop preferences (for top level categories).
+However, this can be blocked per :term:`slot`.

-A category can have a :doc:`static block <static_blocks>` which is displayed on top of the category.
+In addition a :doc:`static block <static_blocks>` can be assigned to a category, which is displayed on top of the category page.

 See Also
 ========